LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 This code takes 0.15s and 39 calls to solve to solve the Inkala puzzle.
 The maximum call depth is 10.

-For Norvig's [95 hard puzzles][norvig_top95], the code takes a total of 30.504s, with an average time of 0.321s per puzzle.
+For Norvig's [95 hard puzzles][norvig_top95], the code takes a total of 11.69s, with an average time of 0.12s per puzzle.
 The average number of calls is 93.0, while the maximum number of calls is 588.
 This is slower than Norvig's code.
 I am unsure if this is because of the algorithm, the implementation or because of my hardware.
-For Norvig's [11 hardest puzzles][norvig_hardest], the total time is 0.671s, with an average of 0.061s per puzzle.
+For Norvig's [11 hardest puzzles][norvig_hardest], the total time is 0.24s, with an average of 0.023s per puzzle.
-The average number of calls is also much lower, at 15.6, with a maximum number calls of 55.
+The average number of calls is 15.6 with a maximum number calls of 55.

 Out of curiosity, I added more advanced strategies: [pairs][stuart_naked], [triples][stuart_hidden] and [pointing pairs][stuart_pointing_pairs].
-For the 95 puzzles, this reduces the total solving time to 8.658s and it reduces the average time to 0.091s.
+For the 95 puzzles, this reduces the total solving time to 3.52s and it reduces the average time to 0.037s.
-The average number of calls is just 13.7 and the maximum number of calls is 129.
+The average number of calls is just 11.6 and the maximum number of calls is 74.
-For the 11 hardest puzzles, these extra strategies required more time and slow the solving time slightly to 0.072s per puzzle.
+For the 11 hardest puzzles the solving time is slightly slower at 0.029s per puzzle.
 The average number of calls decreased to 11.6, while the maximum number of calls increased to 74.
 This shows there are only marginal gains for a lot more effort.
 Also, they make no difference to the solving path for the Inkala puzzle.